vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ## Block Proof Cache

 The Block Proof Cache service maintains two things:
-- a Block Proof Cache structure (Merkle Patricia Trie) that stores block hashes,
+- a Block Proof Cache structure (a Merkle Patricia Trie) that stores block hashes,
-- a ZK proof 𝜋 that all these hashes belong to the same chain.
+- a zk-proof 𝜋 that all these hashes belong to the same chain.

 Given these two elements, it is easy to prove that a set of hashes belongs to the same chain.
 1. It needs to be verified that all the hashes are part of the Block Proof Cache structure.